-Ticket inspections are a necessity in many public transit networks globally to protect fare revenue.
+Ticket inspections are a necessity to protect fare revenue in many public transit networks globally.

 Losses due to fare evasion amount to billions of dollars each year.
-In 2019, New York’s MTA lost $ 250 million, London’s TfL lost ￡100 million, and Australia’s New South Wales lost A$ +80 million to fare evasion.
+In 2019, New York’s MTA lost $ 250m to fare evasion, London’s TfL lost ￡100m, and Australia’s New South Wales lost A$ +80 m.

 Traditional mass ticket inspections typically involve a team of inspectors checking all passengers, or a large pool of passengers, at key transit access areas during a determined period of time.
 The checks can take place, for example, at entryways, or inside vehicles.